vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 mysql --host=localhost --port 3306 --database=mysql --user=mysql --password=change-me --protocol=tcp --ssl-mode=VERIFY_IDENTITY --ssl-ca=/mnt/sslcerts/ca.pem --ssl-cert=/mnt/sslcerts/mysql.pem --ssl-key=/mnt/sslcerts/mysql-key.pem
 ```

+## Use cases
+Once the Kafka cluster has been deployed on the local machine, we are ready to deploy the use cases.

-## Syslog use case
+#### Syslog use case
+The syslog use case uses a Python [script](docker-images/alpine-syslog/syslog_gen.py), that is running on Alpine container, to generate syslog messages.
+These messages are stored on the syslog topic and then persisted in PostgreSQL.

-Once the Kafka cluster has been deployed on the local machine, and before proceeding with the deployment of the syslog use case, it is necessary to adjust the permissions of both scripts ([deploy-syslog](usecases/syslog/deploy-syslog.sh) and [teardown-syslog](usecases/syslog/teardown-syslog.sh)) to grant them execute permissions.
+Please find below the steps to deploy and teardown the syslog use case.

+Adjust the permissions of both scripts ([deploy-syslog](usecases/syslog/deploy-syslog.sh) and [teardown-syslog](usecases/syslog/teardown-syslog.sh)) to grant them execute permissions.
 ```sh
 cd usecases/syslog
 chmod +x deploy-syslog.sh